Notice of Nondiscrimination

 USES AND DISCLOSURES OF YOUR PERSONAL, PROTECTED HEALTH INFORMATION

 Your Authorization.
-Except as outlined below, we will not use or disclose your personal, protected health information including, where appropriate, psychotherapy notes, for any purpose unless you have signed a form authorizing the use or disclosure.
+Except as outlined below, we will not use or disclose your personal, protected health information for any purpose unless you have signed a form authorizing the use or disclosure.
 You have the right to revoke that authorization in writing unless we have taken any action in reliance on the authorization.

 Uses and Disclosures for Payment.
 We will use and disclose your personal, protected health information as necessary for the payment purposes of those health professionals and facilities that have treated you or provided services to you.
 For instance, we and the health professionals involved in your care may forward information regarding your medical procedures and treatment to your insurance company to arrange payment for the services provided to you or we may use your information to prepare a bill to send to you or to the person responsible for your payment.

 Our Patient Directory.
 Each Summa Hospital maintains a patient directory listing the name, room number, general condition and, if you wish, your religious affiliation.
 Unless you choose to have your personal, protected health information excluded from this directory, the information, excluding your religious affiliation, will be disclosed to anyone who requests it by asking for you by name.
-This information, including your religious affiliation, may be also provided to members of the clergy.
-You have the right during registration to have your information excluded from this directory.
+This information, including your religious affiliation, may be also provided to trained members of Summa Health’s Volunteer Services who provide faith-based visits to patients who desire such visits.
+You have the right during registration to have your information excluded from this directory and/or to request not to receive faith-based visits.

 Family and Friends Involved in Your Care.
 With your approval, we may disclose your personal, protected health information to designated family, friends, and others who are involved in your care or in payment of your care in order to facilitate that person’s involvement in caring for you or paying for your care.
 If you are unavailable, incapacitated, or facing an emergency medical situation and we determine that a limited disclosure may be in your best interest, we may share limited personal, protected health information with such individuals without your approval.
 We may also disclose limited personal, protected health information to a public or private entity that is authorized to assist in disaster relief efforts in order for that entity to locate a family member or other persons that may be involved in some aspect of caring for you.

 Appointments and Services.
 We may contact you with appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 You have the right to request, and we accommodate reasonable requests, to receive communications regarding your personal, protected health information by alternative means or at alternative locations.
 For instance, you may not want appointment reminders left on voice mail or sent to a particular address and we will accommodate reasonable requests.
-You may request such confidential communication in writing and may send your request to the Privacy Officer at the Summa entity where you receive the care.
+You may request such confidential communication in writing and may send your request to the System Privacy Officer at Summa Health.

 Health Products and Services.
 We may from time to time use your personal, protected health information to communicate with you about health products and services necessary for your treatment, to advise you of new products and services we offer, and to provide general health and wellness information.